 Is the water flosser with the highest pressure the best choice?

 Your Google search is "which water flosser has the highest pressure."
-The problem with that approach is most have more pressure than is necessary.
+The problem with that approach is that most have more pressure than is necessary.

 A better approach is the gentle approach.
 Most water flossers deliver 100 PSI or more at the highest pressure setting.
-Our WELFLOS models when used with WELTIP deliver 80 PSI maximum.
+Our Welflos models, when used with Weltip, provide 80 PSI maximum.
 Studies have proven that this is a safe level that will not create issues.

-Weldental flossers deliver our propriety solution that is much more effective than flossing with just water.
+Weldental flossers deliver our propriety solution.
+It is much more effective than flossing with just water.

 Are you using a Perio tip?
-STOP!
+Stop!
 Manufacturers who include Perio tips instruct users to only use them on the lowest pressure setting.
-Most people are unaware of that guidance or have been manipulated into thinking that the higher the pressure, the healthier their gums will be.
+Most people are unaware of that guidance.
+They have also been led to believe that higher pressure results in healthier gums.

 Sometimes our customers explain it perfectly.
 Here is a recent review:

 "I had a Waterpik previously, and it worked fine until the on-off switch became intermittent.
 So I decided to try the Weldental-- and I'm glad I did!
 This flosser is great!
 Works great, easy to use, and load up with water and the Xylitol tablet; the tablet rarely leaves any residue behind to be rinsed out; plus, you are minimizing bacteria around the gums by using it.
 The tablets cost extra for more bottles, of course, but I bought enough to last 3/4 of the year, so I'm all set.
 The pressure output on this flosser is not like the Waterpik - it has less pressure coming out even at the highest setting when compared to the Waterpik.
 At first, I was disappointed by the "low" pressure, but then I got used to it, and it is just fine by me!
 I don't know of any disadvantages, but hey, I'm biased-- really like this product-- hope to use it for years to come!
 If it falls apart for some reason, I'd buy another one in a second!"